hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 Systems may declare conformance to AU Core profiles based on one of the following two conformance tiers:
 - [Profile Only Support](#profile-only-support) for a system declaring conformance to an AU Core profile
-- [Profile and Interaction Support](#profile--interaction-support) for a system declaring conformance to one of the [AU Core Capability Statements](#au-core-capability-statements)
+- [Profile + Interaction Support](#profile--interaction-support) for a system declaring conformance to one of the [AU Core Capability Statements](#au-core-capability-statements)

 #### AU Core Capability Statements
-This CapabilityStatement describes the basic rules for the [AU Core Requester actor](ActorDefinition-au-core-actor-requester.html) that is responsible for creating and initiating the queries for information.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by AU Core Requesters are defined in this CapabilityStatement.
-AU Core Responders define their capabilities by choosing from this list based on the resource types they need to access.
+The [AU Core Requester CapabilityStatement](CapabilityStatement-au-core-requester.html) defines the conformance requirements and expectations of a [AU Core Requester](ActorDefinition-au-core-actor-requester.html) actor responsible for initiating queries for information from an [AU Core Responder](ActorDefinition-au-core-actor-responder.html).
+The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU Core Requester are defined in this capability statement.

-The [AU Core Responder CapabilityStatement](CapabilityStatement-au-core-responder.html) outlines conformance requirements and expectations for the [AU Core Responder actor](ActorDefinition-au-core-actor-responder.html) that is responsible for providing responses to queries submitted by AU Core Requester actors.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by AU Core Responders are defined in this CapabilityStatement.
+The [AU Core Responder CapabilityStatement](CapabilityStatement-au-core-responder.html) defines the conformance requirements and expectations of a [AU Core Responder](ActorDefinition-au-core-actor-responder.html) actor responsible for providing responses to queries submitted by an [AU Core Requester](ActorDefinition-au-core-actor-requester.html).
+The complete list of FHIR profiles, REST API interactions, and search parameters that can be implemented by an AU Core Responder are defined in this capability statement.
+An AU Core Responder declares conformance to this list of capbilities based on the resource types and intergations it implement.

 #### Profile Only Support
 A system that represent digital health information using the content models of AU Core profiles without the expectation to implement any AU Core interactions can declare _Profile Only Support_ to one or more AU Core profiles.